Detective Psychon arrives on The Glimmingdrift where he works with a client to solve who has been leaking their play scripts to the press.

 I have to say, I love writing a detective story in a speculative fiction world with Psychon as I can give him such weird and unusual cases.
-If you liked this story, be sure to click on the Detective Psychon tag for more with him.
+If you liked this story, be sure to click on the Detective Psychon tag for more with him or his character profile.

 Be sure to join me on Patreon to read my works first.